thedynamiclinker/sudocode/bin/sh.md

 1: What just happened?

 0: Sorry, history expansion again.
 It's really an awful feature.
+We need to fix that bug.
+Not that that was the bug.
+But still.
 We need to fix that bug in bash as soon as possible.

 1: Looking forward to it. :)